Raven19528/naev/dat/naevpedia/lore/factions/proteron.md

 The local planetary governments were directly responsible to an Autarch.
 An Autarch managed many worlds as a sector, with the number depending on how densely populated and productive the worlds were.
 Once every four cycles all the Proteron Autarchs met in a Circle.
-During these meeting, the Autarchs would evaluate the development of each Proteron world individually as well as that of the greater Proteron body in general.
+During these meetings, the Autarchs would evaluate the development of each Proteron world individually as well as that of the greater Proteron body in general.
 Based on this evaluation, goals were set for the next four cycles.
 Each Autarch was expected to meet or exceed these goals, and those Autarchs who failed to do so were removed from office - in a very permanent manner.

-For day-to-day and urgent decisions that could not wait for many cycles, and further to ensure that the Circle did not become complacent, the Proteron also had a High Autarch.
+For period-to-period and urgent decisions that could not wait for many cycles, and further to ensure that the Circle did not become complacent, the Proteron also had a High Autarch.
 They and the Circle were supposed to balance each other's power.

 ## History